winkoan/AVOCODO/README.md

 1) EEG has to be in .mff format (EGI)
 2) Video has to be in .mov format and is in the .mff file
 3) AVOCODO will automatically create subfolders "0_markers" and "1_marked_EEG" inside the source folder.

+=======Updated by Winko W. An on 6/23/2025=========
+1) AVOCODO now includes EEGLAB and therefore no longer requires EEGLAB to run.
+2) There is a standalone, pre-compiled application in "standalone".
+You can download and install it to your macbook.
+After doing so, even if you don't have MATLAB, you will be able to run AVOCODO!
+For successful closing of the GUI, you should change the right for the following file to "Read and Write" run_AVOCODO.app/Contents/Resources/run_AVOCODO_mcr/run_AVOCODO/config.mat